AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Work with EdgeRoutine CLI.md

         $ edgeroutine-cli publish
         ```

-        **Note:** Edgescript and Edgeroutine share the same publishing system.
-If you also use the [EdgeScript](/intl.en-US/EdgeScript/Introduction/Overview.md) production, Therefore, when you execute `edgeroutine-cli publish` in edgeroutine cli, the system will publish Edgescript and Edgeroutine configuration in the staging environment to the production environment.
-You can use `edgeroutine-cli build -s` to view the Edgescript and Edgeroutine configuration in the staging environment before publishing.
-After confirmed and tested fully, you can execute `edgeroutine-cli publish` to the production environment.
+        **Note:** EdgeScript and EdgeRoutine use the same deployment system.
+If you use [EdgeScript](/intl.en-US/EdgeScript/Introduction/Overview.md) and EdgeRoutine at the same time, the `edgeroutine-cli publish` command that is run in the EdgeRoutine CLI will deploy scripts of both EdgeScript and EdgeRoutine from the canary release environment to the production environment.
+Before you deploy code, you can run the `edgeroutine-cli build -s` command to query scripts of EdgeScript and EdgeRoutine that are in the canary release environment.
+After you confirm the configurations that you want to deploy to the production environment, run the edgeroutine-cli publish commend to deploy the configurations.

     2. View the code in the production environment.